 NOTE 1: This solution applies only to UAVs that have a 3GPP subscription, have Uu capability, are in coverage, and are registered to the 3GPP system.

 NOTE 2: This solution applies only to receivers of remote ID broadcast that have a 3GPP subscription, have Uu capability, are in coverage and are registered to the 3GPP system.

+NOTE 3: This solution does not assume all the gNBs belong to the same operator within the MBS service area that UAV detects will support this UAV MBS services.

+NOTE 4: This solution allows USS/UTM to broadcast the same remote ID information in a geographic area via one or more mobile operators’ network and allows UAV UE to receive broadcast remote ID from RAN which is not UAV UE’s home network